 A study of the form and techniques of jazz dance.
 Emphasis will be on the integration of modern musical performance.
-Note: Dance courses may be repeated up to a maximum of 4 credits.

 Cross-Referenced: THE135

 KIN 180 - Introduction to Kinesiology

 (3 credits) Introduction to the field of kinesiology including aims, objectives, history, philosophy, programs, principles, basic concepts of organization and administration, professional organizations, and the relationship of Christian commitment to the field.